RockLikeAmadeus/swe-toolbox/game-dev-reference/godot/README.md

 - You can extend them with new properties and functions.
 - You can add them to another node as a child.
 "

+A node can only have one script, but when you want to split out functionality into multiple dedicated files, the best thing to do is add plain old `Node`-type nodes to your scenes that have the scripts attached--each of these child nodes, and their attached scripts, can have a dedicated purpose to keep things nicely separated.

 ## The Scene Tree